 Baseball cards are the first wave of collectibles we usually consider, and as a major league team the Royals have been in most of the major sets throughout their history.
 To be sure, during the lean years the “team set” may consist of fewer than 10 cards, but at least they were represented.
 In some ways it is kind of like the All-Star Game rule.
 A major league club has to have someone in the game…and in the national card sets.

-Even so, with the exception of certain forced rarities (1/1s, low numbered parallels, etc.), there have been very few Royals cards that have been sought after since the slight bump in 1985 when people were seeking Brett Saberhagen rookie cards or 1986’s fascination with the Bo Jackson rookie card in the Topps Traded set.
+Even so, with the exception of certain forced rarities (1/1s, low numbered parallels, etc.), there have been very few Royals cards that have been sought after since the slight bump in 1985 when people were seeking Brett Saberhagen rookie cards.
 The exception was in 2006 hen the Alex Gordon rookie card scenario played out.

 Gordon was a top prospect in the Kansas City Royals system in 2006, but under MLB Players Association rules, Gordon was not allowed a Rookie Card yet because he was not on the Royals’ 25-man roster.
 However, an Alex Gordon card was accidentally released in the 2006 Topps set, card #297.
 There were eventually four versions of the card found: a full card, a card with the picture cutout, a blank gold and a blank silver – all of which still pop up on eBay from time to time.
 The most popular is the full card, which features Gordon’s portrait on the front with full name on front and back.

 In 2006, the cards sold for thousands of dollars in the initial wave.
 According to ESPN, a collector sold five of the cards for $5,761.79 at the time.
 The card still commands a premium, but has since come down in price.
 On July 6 of this year, a raw card sold for $113.61 on eBay and on June 9, a PSA 10 sold for $281.66.
 The Royals recent run of success may see this card bump up a bit once again.